 Psoriatic arthritis causes inflammation, pain, and swelling of joints in some people who have psoriasis (a skin condition).
 Other parts of the body may also be affected.
 For example, inflammation may also affect tendons and ligaments.
 The severity can vary from mild to severe.
 In some cases, affected joints become damaged which can cause disability.

 Reactive arthritis means that you develop inflammation in joints after you have had an infection in some other part of the body.
 Other symptoms usually develop in addition to the arthritis.
 Symptoms commonly last 3-6 months.
 In some cases the arthritis persists long-term.
-The term Reiter's syndrome is used when arthritis, urethritis and conjunctivitis occur at the same time (this is rare).
+There is a rare 'triad' syndrome where arthritis, urethritis and conjunctivitis occur at the same time.

 Juvenile idiopathic arthritis

 Juvenile idiopathic arthritis (JIA) is an unusual condition in which joint inflammation occurs in children under the age of 16 years.
 It lasts for at least six weeks.
 Arthritis causes inflammation, pain and swelling of the affected joints.
 The severity can vary from mild to severe.
 The earlier the treatment is started, the less joint damage is likely to occur.